 Deep Litter Beds

 All of our chicken coops come with a deep litter bed allowing you to use the deep litter method with your chickens.
-Each deep litter bed is made with food safe USDA, FDA, and NFS-approved high density polyethylene (HDPE).
+Each deep litter bed is now made with Acre™.
+Acre is a sustainable product that is just like wood, only better.
+It’s water, weather, and pest resistant.
 The deep litter system makes it so you only have to clean out your henhouse just once a year!
 Many wait even longer.

 What is the Deep Litter Method?